xribene/ScoreFollower/README.md

 ## How to use

-- Make sure TouchDesigner is not open
+- **Make sure TouchDesigner is not open**
+    - This is a bug from ScoreFollower's side.
+It can be fixed but it requires a lot of digging
 - Open terminal
 - Activate the conda environment
     - conda activate gids
 - Navigate to *ScoreFollower* directory and run the main.py file
     - python main.py
-- Now you can open TouchDesigner
+- **Now you can open TouchDesigner**

 ---